-One of the places I have wanted to go since almost the beginning of when I got here, is Lighthouse Park.
+I have wanted to go to Lighthouse Park since getting here in September.
 The kilometer squared park is situated on West Vancouver and comprises of nearly 20 different routes to explore.
 Although called a park, Lighthouse Park is more of a forest than park.
 There are Douglas Fir, Western Hemlock and Western Redcedar trees towering overhead, the trails are pretty rocky, and the songs of different birds echoe around like you’re in the middle of nowhere.

 After making my way from Downtown Vancouver, taking the 250 bus towards Horseshoe Bay, I got off at Beacon Lane.
 Getting off the bus I wondered if I had gotten off at the right place as there was no obvious sign for the park and all I was surrounded by was country lanes that reminded me very much of growing up in Cornwall, UK.